my-devices/sdk/WebTunnel/WebTunnelConnect/README.md

-`remote-connect` is a command-line program that sets up a TCP connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE.
+`remote-connect` is a command-line program that sets up a TCP connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE server.
 The connection is then exposed via standard input/output.
 This enables `remote-connect` to be used in a similar way to `netcat` (`nc`).

 Additionally, `remote-connect` can be used with the `ProxyCommand` configuration directive of OpenSSH, enabling an alternative way of connecting to a remote device via SSH in addition to the `remote-ssh` command.

+An interesting use case is using `remote-connect` with Visual Studio Code's Remote-SSH feature to do remote development on a device connected to the macchina.io REMOTE server.

 ## Running remote-connect